 From Pas de La Trapa, we made our way back to Sant Elm in Mallorca.
 Along the way, we used the momentum of the descent to our advantage as we enjoyed some speed hiking.

 What’s speed hiking?
-Find out more about your potentially new favourite hobby here.
+Find out more about your potential new favourite hobby here.

 Sant Elm Beach